AlexNabokikh/nix-config/README.md

 ## Structure

-- `flake.nix`: The flake itself, defining inputs (such as nixpkgs, home-manager, and hardware-specific optimizations) and outputs for NixOS and Home Manager configurations.
+- `flake.nix`: The flake itself, defining inputs and outputs for NixOS, nix-darwin, and Home Manager configurations.
-- `hosts/`: NixOS configurations for each machine, including system-specific settings.
+- `hosts/`: NixOS and nix-darwin configurations for each machine, including system-specific settings.
 - `home/`: Home Manager configurations for user-specific settings and applications.
 - `files/`: Miscellaneous configuration files and scripts used across various applications and services.
 - `flake.lock`: Lock file ensuring reproducible builds by pinning input versions.